 Consulting with an experienced paternity lawyer is the first step to establishing legal paternity.
 Wendy Doyle Palumbo is here to provide advice, counsel, and legal representation in your paternity case.
 Whether you are a father wishing to establish paternity to enjoy your parental rights or one who has been named in a paternity lawsuit, our firm is here to fight for your rights.
 If you are a single mother who would like to establish paternity to obtain a legal, binding custody order and child support, call our office promptly for an initial consultation.
 Florida law requires that both parents provide financial support to their children, and Wendy understands the financial hardships of parents who have been forced to carry that financial burden alone.
 No matter your situation, we are on your side.

 Although it’s not necessary to hire a family law lawyer to establish paternity in Florida, discussing your options with family law attorney Wendy Doyle-Palumbo is a good idea.
 Establishing paternity will begin the process of establishing legal custody and time-sharing and child support by order of the courts.

-Hiring a Pasco County, Florida family lawyer is generally recommended and highly beneficial.
+Hiring a Hudson family lawyer is generally recommended and highly beneficial.
 It will ensure that your rights are protected under Florida Law while helping you meet your goals.